com-lihaoyi/scalasql/reference.md

 *
     ```sql
-    SELECT purchase1.total as res
+    SELECT purchase1.total AS res
-    FROM (SELECT product0.id as res__id, product0.price as res__price
+    FROM (SELECT product0.id AS res__id, product0.price AS res__price
       FROM product product0
       ORDER BY res__price DESC
       LIMIT 1) subquery0